rsinghlab/MADDi/README.md

 Further details on all packages used in this repository can be found in general/requirements.txt

 ## Description
-In this work, we presented a multi-modal, multi-task, attention-based deep learning framework to detect Alzheimer's disease using genetic, clinical, and imaging data from ADNI.
+In this work, we presented a multi-modal, multi-class, attention-based deep learning framework to detect Alzheimer's disease using genetic, clinical, and imaging data from ADNI.

 <img src="https://user-images.githubusercontent.com/35315239/187262625-0f980b94-7cce-49ec-9041-421e56b67ecd.png" width="600">